manish-bagdwal1/manish-bagdwal1/README.md

-- 👋 Hi, I’m Manish Bagdwal working currently as Data Science Researcher at INSAID.
+- 👋 Hi, I’m Manish Bagdwal working currently as Data Science Intern at Scaler.
 - 👀 I’m interested in listening music , playing cricket and games on e-platforms.
 - 🌱 I’m currently learning computer vision and NLP.
 - 💞️ I’m looking to learn more technologies related to data science.